BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 }
 ```

-Checking if our target process is still running now becomes a matter of a sleepy loop to avoid spamming the command.
+Checking if our target process is still running now becomes a matter of a sleepy loop (to avoid spamming the command).

 ```sh
 # Loop until the process no longer exists